kebasyaty/green-panel/README.md

     $ sudo apt update

 #### 2. [Download and unzip the project archive](https://github.com/kebasyaty/mango-panel/archive/refs/heads/main.zip "Download and unzip the project archive")

+#### 3. The panel uses reCAPTCHA v3
+`For development, replace the demo-keys with your own -> mango-panel/src/settings/general.rs`

-#### 3. Go to the project directory and run the following commands:
+#### 4. Go to the project directory and run the following commands:
     $ cargo build
     $ cargo run
     Open in a web browser http://127.0.0.1:8088/admin